ESPRI-Mod/synda/README.md

 ## Installation

-To install from RPM package, see link below

 [RPM installation](sdt/doc/rpm_install.md)

-To install from DEB package, see link below

 [DEB installation](sdt/doc/deb_install.md)

-Note: installations using system packages (DEB or RPM) are multi-user, and can only be performed by root user.

-To install from source, see link below

 [Source installation](sdt/doc/src_install.md)

-Note: source installation is single-user and can be performed by normal user.

-To install using Docker, see link below

 [Docker installation](https://registry.hub.docker.com/u/prodiguer/synda)

+Note: installations using system packages (DEB or RPM) are multi-user, and can only be performed by root user.
+Source installation is single-user and can be performed by normal user.

 ## Contact